gittuf/gittuf/docs/cli/gittuf_policy_list-rules.md

 ### Synopsis

-The 'list-rules' command displays all policy rules defined in the current gittuf policy.
-By default, the main policy file (targets) is used, which can be overridden with the '--policy-name' flag.
+The 'list-rules' command lists the rules defined in a gittuf policy, shown as a tree in evaluation order.
+It is used to review which principals are authorized over which namespaces.

 ```
 gittuf policy list-rules [flags]